jnozzi/cocoadev.com/markdown/FunctorPatternDesignAnalysis.md

 ----

-*General/TheoHultberg*: The first thing that crossed my mind when I read this page was "functor".
-See General/FunctorPattern.
+*TheoHultberg*: The first thing that crossed my mind when I read this page was "functor".
+See FunctorPattern.

-It seems that your syntax allows for a couple of different algorithm types, the General/FunctorPattern would encapsulate one kind, that which applies an algorithm on all values in an array (array -> array), you could perhaps call it a filter or a transform.
+It seems that your syntax allows for a couple of different algorithm types, the FunctorPattern would encapsulate one kind, that which applies an algorithm on all values in an array (array -> array), you could perhaps call it a filter or a transform.
 In your problem description above there is also the type which takes an array and returns one value (array -> number), like max, min and mean.
 The pattern can easily be used to create other kinds of algorithm types, but the objects of the different types would not be interchangeable since the return types of the apply-method would be different.

 ----

 **UPDATE: 4-2-2005**

 In the end I went with functors.
 They allowed me to daisy-chain processing elements in any way I wanted.
 Some algorithms use one input arrray, some multiple arrays, some using one input and creating seveal inputs.
-By passing an General/NSArray of my objects I can do a batch process using algorithms requiring only one input, or do a single process using multiple inputs.
-I can remain blissfully ignorant of which it is doing and still have the same input and output data type (General/NSArray).
-This came out of the idea supporting General/NSArray and General/NSEnumerator.
-I will most likely change this to passing General/NSDictionary so that I can keep track of the name of the input array when doing batch processing and also know which array is what when creating multiple arrays from a single input (case: a cost accumulation surface would create the actual accumulated cost surface from points on the map, plus a surface of directions to get there).
+By passing an NSArray of my objects I can do a batch process using algorithms requiring only one input, or do a single process using multiple inputs.
+I can remain blissfully ignorant of which it is doing and still have the same input and output data type (NSArray).
+This came out of the idea supporting NSArray and NSEnumerator.
+I will most likely change this to passing NSDictionary so that I can keep track of the name of the input array when doing batch processing and also know which array is what when creating multiple arrays from a single input (case: a cost accumulation surface would create the actual accumulated cost surface from points on the map, plus a surface of directions to get there).

 Thanks to everybody who helped.
 Your responses gave me a lot to think about and come up with a better design than I could have alone.